morpho-org/metamorpho/README.md

 - Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Set the cap of the market to 0 with the `submitCap` function.
+  To ensure that submit cap does not revert because of a pending cap, it is recommended to batch the two previous transactions, for example using the multicall function of MetaMorpho.
 - Submit a removal of the market with the `submitMarketRemoval` function.
 - Wait for the timelock to elapse
 - Once the timelock has elapsed, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.

+Warning : Funds supplied in forced removed markets will be lost, this why only reverting market should be disabled this way (because funds supplied in such markets can be considered lost anyway).

 ### Curator takeover